Dyslexia or Literacy Difficulties? Does it matter?

 Dyslexia support and intervention

 Access to appropriate support and intervention should not be dependent on the use of a label.
 In the UK, exam access arrangements (Joint Council for Qualifications, 2021) do not require diagnosis but are available to those who require reasonable adjustments to be made in order to access assessments.
 In other words, those with a diagnosis of dyslexia and those without but with the same literacy difficulties should be afforded the same exam access arrangements in order to ‘level the playing field’.
 With or without a diagnosis, a specialist literacy assessment can be can be useful in identifying needs and ways of meeting them.
-Read about our specialist literacy (dyslexia) assessment service to find out more about how RocketEd can help.
+Read about our dyslexia assessments to find out more about how RocketEd can help.

 All young people should be able to access appropriate setting based assessment, intervention and support from the time their needs first become noticeable.
 Teaching should be adjusted and differentiation used to support learners who are struggling to acquire literacy skills.
 As outlined by the Department for Education (2015), schools must adopt the ‘assess, plan, do, review’ graduated approach as a model through which to intervene in order to ensure that appropriate support and intervention is in place early enough to make a difference.
 Whether someone has been diagnosed with dyslexia, or just struggles with literacy, there should be no difference in how and when they are supported.